 MP for Tonbridge

 Tom Tugendhat is the Conservative MP for Tonbridge, first elected in 2015.
-He has held senior security-related roles, including a period as Minister of State at the Home Office (Security), and has served in opposition in security-focused positions.
-His parliamentary career shows a clear focus on security, immigration and national safety issues.
+He has held senior security-focused roles in government, including as Minister of State for Security at the Home Office from 2022 to 2024, and has been active in national security and home affairs through parliamentary committees and legislation.

 Generated 21 February 2026